albar965/littlenavmap-manual/src/en/PROFILE.rst

 Elevation Data
 ~~~~~~~~~~~~~~

-Elevation processing is done in the background since data has to be
+Elevation processing is done in the background since online data has to be
 downloaded and computation is CPU intensive.
 Therefore, the update of
 the elevation display can take from a few seconds up to half a minute.
 This background update is started after creating or changing the flight
 plan or when new elevation data was downloaded.
 The display will be
 updated accordingly whenever new data is available.

-Close the ``Flight Plan Elevation Profile`` window if you think that it
-causes performance problems or stutters.
-All updates will stop once the
-window is closed.

 .. _flight-plan-elevation-profile-online: